Welcome to Lakes Region General Hospital

 Welcome to Lakes Region General Hospital (LRGH).
 Our mission is to provide quality, compassionate care and to strengthen the well-being of our community.

 LRGH is a community and regional acute care facility with a licensed bed capacity of 132 beds.
 We offer a comprehensive range of medical, surgical, diagnostic, occupational and rehabilitative services, as well as community health and wellness education programs.
-We are committed to providing a network of more than 200, dedicated physicians and providers, supported by the highest quality of services to meet all of your family's healthcare needs.
+We are committed to providing a network of dedicated physicians and providers, supported by the highest quality of services to meet all of your family's healthcare needs.

 Our Emergency Services department is staffed with specially trained physicians, nurses and staff, providing the highest quality care, delivered with the care and compassion.
 24-hour availability of state-of-the-art diagnostic equipment, and both ground and air transfer capability to tertiary care facilities.